 Mike Oldfield – Tubular Bells

-This prog rock masterpiece is a brilliant reading companion.
+This prog-rock masterpiece is a brilliant reading companion.
 The musical journey here perfectly complements the experience of reading an exciting book, and it may even help to enhance your visual imagination.
 There are no lyrics to distract you from the book’s words either.

 Miles Davis – Kind Of Blue

 If you find that jazz helps you to relax and to think creatively, ‘Kind Of Blue’ by Miles Davis is your perfect reading partner.
-There are moments of recognisable melodies, chunks of improvised, free playing and a swinging rhythm throughout.
+There are moments of recognizable melodies, chunks of improvised, free playing and a swinging rhythm throughout.